ultimate271/notes/dostoevsky/brothers03.07.md

 straight to hell and be roasted there like mutton,” put in Fyodor Pavlovitch.

+#### Aloysha is ushered in to the conversation
 It was at this point that Alyosha came in, and Fyodor Pavlovitch, as we have seen, was highly delighted at his appearance.

 “We’re on your subject, your subject,” he chuckled gleefully, making Alyosha sit down to listen.

+#### Smerdyakov justifies himself through the name-calling, saying the sin happens at the thought
 “As for mutton, that’s not so, and there’ll be nothing there for this, and there shouldn’t be either, if it’s according to justice,” Smerdyakov maintained stoutly.